Italy poised to elect far-right rulers

 For their part, Sinistra Italiana and Europa Verde had also criticised Azione on its environmental credentials.

-Another small party, Impegno Civico, led by former foreign minister Luigi Di Maio, had also joined the left-wing bloc on Saturday before it fell apart on Sunday.
+Another small party, Impegno Civico, led by former foreign minister Luigi Di Maio, had joined the left-wing bloc on Saturday before it fell apart on Sunday.

 But even if the left-wingers had managed to stay together, their side was polling more than 10 points behind the right-wing contenders.